-Please note that the assessment procedure will expire on [insert date], therefore we would be grateful if you could provide the requested information and any other essential information, as well as any views or reservations you might have on the proposed acquisition, within 20 working days from receipt of this letter or,
+Please note that the assessment procedure will expire on [insert date][†].
+We therefore would be grateful if you could provide the requested information and any other essential information, as well as any views or reservations you might have on the proposed holding, within 20 working days from receipt of this letter or, if that is not possible, an indication as to when you anticipate being in a position to provide the assistance which is sought.